Live Undead: Music

 The EP begins with "Black Magic", with an extended introduction building alongside the audience's yelling.
 The song is performed faster, heavier, and more confident than its original recording in 1983.
 When the song is over, lead vocalist Tom Araya says, "They say the pen is mightier than the sword.
-Well I say fuck the pen!", and the band begins playing "Die by the Sword".
+Well I say fuck the pen!
+Cause you can die by the sword.", and the band begins playing "Die by the Sword".
 The band then run-through "Captor of Sin", "The Antichrist", "Evil Has No Boundaries", and "Show No Mercy".
 "Aggressive Perfector" is dedicated to the Old Bridge Militia, a group of headbangers from Old Bridge, New Jersey.
 "Aggressive Perfector" is performed with more "power", as described by author Joel McIver, who described the entire track listing as, "a fearsome set, although the rest of the songs don't quite have the visceral power of the opening track.
 In fact, the Live Undead version of "Black Magic" established a career-long trend of Slayer's live songs being more powerful than the studio versions, with very few exceptions".